-Today is Good Neighbor Day, a day nationally recognized to acknowledge and celebrate the importance of good neighbors.
-Good Neighbor Day was proclaimed a national day by President Jimmy Carter 40 years ago.
+September 28 is Good Neighbor Day, a day nationally recognized to acknowledge and celebrate the importance of good neighbors.
+Good Neighbor Day was proclaimed by President Jimmy Carter in 1978.

 Not sure how to celebrate?
 By visiting NeighborhoodofGood.com®, you can find causes you’re passionate about in your neighborhood.
 Simply visit the website and enter your zip code to find a local volunteer opportunity.